coinbase/coinbase-ruby/README.md

 ### List your current transactions

 Sorted in descending order by timestamp, 30 per page.
-You can pass an integer as the first param to page through results (for example `coinbase.transactions(2)`).
+You can pass an integer as the first param to page through results, for example `coinbase.transactions(2)`.

 ```ruby
 r = coinbase.transactions